Home | About me | Contact | What's new | Privacy | Search

 Interstate 35 is the primary freeway tying the San Antonio-Austin region together and, as a consequence, is frequently overloaded on many sections.
 All counts in the corridor now exceed 100,000 vehicles per day.

-In addition to local population and industrial growth, international trade has put an additional strain on the corridor as I-35 connects the nation's busiest freight border crossings in Laredo to the Midwest, resulting in a high level of truck traffic in this corridor.
-Consequently, officials lobbied to have it designated as a "NAFTA Superhighway" to secure federal funding for various conventional and ITS improvements, and the entire corridor has been upgraded to a six and eight lane facility in the past two decades.
+In addition to local population and industrial growth, international trade has put an additional strain on the corridor as I‑35 connects the nation's busiest freight border crossings in Laredo to the Midwest, resulting in a high level of truck traffic in this corridor.
+Consequently, officials lobbied to have it designated as a "NAFTA Superhighway" to secure federal funding for various conventional and ITS improvements, and the entire corridor has been upgraded to a six and eight lane facility over the past two decades.

 Future plans